 You can then later select one or more containers to start a decryption procedure.

-It may happen that some Guardians, or some keys, cannot be found; or that secret phrases have been lost.
-But this does not necessarily prevent decryption, because thanks to the "shared secret" system of the Containers, it is enough that a sufficient number of private keys (the "threshold" defined in the application settings) are accessible for the Container to be revealed.
+It can happen that some Key Guardians, or some keys, cannot be found; or that secret phrases have been lost.
+But this does not necessarily prevent decryption, because thanks to the "shared secret" system of the containers, it is enough that a sufficient number of private keys (the "threshold" was was defined in the application settings during the recording) are accessible for the container to be revealed.

-If the operation is successful, the decrypted video clip(s) are exported to a specified folder.
+If the operation is successful, the decrypted video clips are exported to the mentioned folder.
+If errors or warnings have appeared, they are also exported, in text format, to this folder.